kubernetes-sigs/cluster-api-provider-kubevirt/docs/faq.md

     }
 ```

-## Whenever I reboot a VM in Kubevirt, it looses is IP address, how do I fix it?
+## Whenever I reboot a VM in Kubevirt, it loses/changes its IP address, how do I fix it?

 Unfortunately anyone using cluster-api-provider-kubevirt to manage long-lived clusters that are not ephemeral will suffer from this.
 Basically there are 3 paths to workaround this issue for now: